bahelms/super_perfundo/posts/drafts/ergodox-and-dvorak.md

 On top of this, I use Vim which meant my 133t skills were crippled while editing text.
 Vim was built for Qwerty, so I had to regain muscle memory for its keyboard navigation.
 I knew I would get better as long as I continued.
-I knew this was the path I wanted to go down, and as hard as it seemed to continue, giving up now would be even worse.
+I knew this was the path I wanted to go down, and as hard as would be to continue, giving up now would be even worse.
 I pressed on, wary.

 I got morale boosts for each new 10 WPM I gained.
 I quickly reached 20 WPM, and the next week I was at 30.